bignellrp/octopus-home-plug/README.md

 # Optional.
 Rate command

 Using a Dockerfile run command you can add an alias for getting the current rate just by typing "rate" on the container's cli

+# Optional.
+Only charge if Fordpass under 100%

+Using the FordPass api it was possible to pull the charging status of your Ford.
+Unfortunately Ford pulled support for this in 2022.
+Leaving the test_fordpass.py code in case they reenable support in the future.